Skip to content

 • Diet: Eating more fibre can help keep stools soft and easier to pass.

-• Toilet Positioning: Using the right posture on the toilet can make bowel movements easier.
-Watch this video for tips.
+• Toilet Positioning: Using the right posture can make bowel movements easier.
+Your physiotherapist can advise on this and watch this video for tips.

-• Helpful Guides: POGP Good Bowel Health and POGP Improving Your Bowel Health.
+• Helpful Guides: Resources like POGP Good Bowel Health and POGP Improving Your Bowel Function provide additional support.

 Faecal Incontinence